IBM/cics-bundle-gradle/README.md

     }
 }
 ```
-For phase-in support when deploying a bundle, include a version range on a cicsBundleOsgi dependency:
+For phase-in support when deploying a bundle, the `cicsBundleOsgi` type can also be used to specify a version range for the OSGi bundle part:
 ```gradle
 dependencies {
     cicsBundleOsgi {